pakastin/homebridge-ruuvitag/README.md

 ```

 ## Supported features
-For now the bridge only supports temperature and humidity.
+For now the bridge only supports temperature, humidity, battery level and warning for low battery.